Be the source of new life by planting a tree!

 One of the things all humans and animals need to live is oxygen.
 It helps us breathe and allows our bodies to work well, so we can do our daily activities.
 Most of the oxygen in our air comes from plants & trees.
 They also soak up things like carbon dioxide, which is not good for us or our planet when there is too much.
 If we plant 20 million trees, we would be able to add 260 million tons of oxygen to the earth while at the same time, absorbing 10 million tons of carbon dioxide.

 Trees Can Support Many Families!

-Trees provide many functions to not only humans, but other animals as well.
-In addition to oxygen, trees provide a habitat for a variety of species such as birds, squirrels, or insects.
-Furthermore, some trees can provide food for the same organisms, which allows them to live happily.
+Trees help us in other ways too.
+In addition to oxygen, trees provide a place for animals such as birds, squirrels, or insects to live.
+Some trees also provide food for these same creatures, which allows them to live happily.

 Trees Prepare us for the Future!